kuznetsov-radio/gximagecomputing/README.md

 r=call_external(libname, 'ComputeMW', model, ebtel, simbox, coronaparms, outspace)<br/>
 where libname is the name of the appropriate executable library, and model, ebtel, simbox, coronaparms, and outspace are the structures returned by the above-mentioned functions.

 The output structure outspace contains the fields outspace.TI and outspace.TV, which represents the brightness temperatures corresponding to the Stokes parameters I and V of the computed emission (in K).
-Each field is a 3D array with Nx * Ny * Nf elements
+Each field is a 3D array with Nx*Ny*Nf elements, where Nx and Ny are the x and y sizes of the computed maps, and Nf is the number of the emission frequencies.
+These data can be processed directly, or can be converted into the SolarSoft map objects via the procedure<br/>
+ConvertToMaps, outspace, simbox, model, mapI, mapV<br/>
+where the input parameters outspace, simbox, and model are the structures returned by the above-mentioned functions, and the output parameters mapI and mapV are the resulting SolarSoft (multi-frequency) map objects which represents the brightness temperatures corresponding to the Stokes parameters I and V of the computed emission (in K).

+An example of using the code is given in the file /idl/RenderExample.pro (the sample model and EBTEL data are not included).